Megumi Ogata

-Megumi Ogata (緒方 恵美, Ogata Megumi) is a Japanese actress, voice actress and singer from the Greater Tokyo Area.
+Megumi Ogata (緒方 恵美, Ogata Megumi) is a Japanese actress and singer from the Greater Tokyo Area.
 As a singer, she goes by the name em:óu.
-She attended Tokai University, but left due to lack of interest.
-She is best known for voicing Shinji Ikari in Neon Genesis Evangelion, Yugi Mutou and Dark Yugi in the Toei version of Yu-Gi-Oh!, Makoto Naegi and Nagito Komaeda in the Danganronpa series, Kurama in Yu Yu Hakusho, Sailor Uranus in the Sailor Moon series, Hanako and Tsukasa in Toilet-Bound Hanako-kun and Yukito Tsukishiro/Yue in Cardcaptor Sakura.
+She is best known for voicing Shinji Ikari in Neon Genesis Evangelion, Yugi Mutou and Dark Yugi in the Toei version of Yu-Gi-Oh!, Makoto Naegi and Nagito Komaeda in the Danganronpa series, Ken Amada in Persona 3, Kurama in YuYu Hakusho, Sailor Uranus in the Sailor Moon series, Hanako and Tsukasa in Toilet-Bound Hanako-kun and Yukito Tsukishiro/Yue in Cardcaptor Sakura.

-Biography
+Early life and career

+Ogata attended Tokai University but later dropped out due to her lack of interest.

-Ogata began working as a musical actress, attending the same classes alongside Rumi Kasahara and Shiho Niiyama.
+She began working as a musical actress, attending the same classes alongside Rumi Kasahara and Shiho Niiyama.
 She used to be affiliated with Aoni Production.
 Because of her husky voice, she is often typecast as either young men and boys or tomboyish women (a famous example of this being Sailor Uranus, a popular character from Sailor Moon, known for being a charming tomboy in her civilian form).
 It is also because of this that she is sometimes referred as "Aniki" ("Big Brother" in Japanese, usually used in gangs) by fans.
 She married for the second time on April 1, 2004, and appeared with Ichirou Mizuki on NHK's second anime song marathon on April 30.